aumiidutta/MLOps-Ubucon-India-2025-workshop/README.md

 ## About

-Through this workshop, you will gain hands-on experience in the MLOps workflow by using Podman for containerization, Microk8s for Deployment.
+Through this workshop, you will gain hands-on experience in the MLOps workflow by using Podman for containerization and Microk8s for Deployment.

 ## System requirements